-During the pandemic all activities and worship services are suspended.
-Under the new vision Sunday worship services are now being held alternately at Elvet and North Road Methodist Church at 10.30am.
-Prior booking is essential.
-To book your seat go to eventbrite Please check the website for details of services.
+Under the new vision Sunday worship services are now being held weekly as a hybrid service at Elvet at 10:30 am and an in person service only at the North Road site at 4 pm.
 We are now one church on two sites and we look forward to welcoming you to Durham City Methodist Church.
 We are a gathered congregation pooling our resources to further the Kingdom of God here on earth.

 Durham City Methodist Church has about 70 – 80 people regularly attending worship in the morning and 30 in the afternoon.
 The congregation is drawn from the city and from surrounding villages and they come from all walks of life.

 There is a Junior Church staffed by volunteers catering for children from 3 up to 15+ .
-This meets on Sunday at the same time as the present main morning service at 10.45am.
-The Junior Church comes into this service at the beginning and usually leaves for its own activities after the second hymn.
+This meets on Sunday at the same time as the present main morning service at 10.30 am.

-There is a creche for the under 3s.
+There is a creche available upon request for the under 3s.

 The church is home to the Joint Anglican Methodist Society an ecumenical group of students having the university chaplaincy for the Methodist church in Durham City.
-Currently they have about 30 members led by their President and Exec.
+Currently they have about 15 members led by their President and Exec.

 Sunday 10.30 am at the Elvet site and 4 pm at the North Road site

 there is also a link to Zoom for the 10:30 am service so participation may happen from wherever you are.
 For further details please contact email@example.com

 A wide variety of activities take place throughout the week at Elvet.
 Click on the links below for more details.